Working together with stateless people

 Ending statelessness is possible, but we cannot do it without the people affected by it

-You can also visit statefree.world, the first ever digital platform for stateless people, created by our member Christiana Bukalo with support from ENS.
+You can also visit statefree.world, the first ever digital platform for stateless people, created by our member and Trustee Christiana Bukalo with support from ENS.

 Are you looking for a space where stateless people are the majority in the room?
 Our community group is open to people with experience of living without a nationality and representatives of communities impacted by statelessness.Learn more and join